kahinasassi/convolutional-neural-network-with-handwritten-characters-arabic/README.md

-implementation of the cnn in tensorflow "keras"
+The repository contain the implementation of CNN with Arabic handwritten characters on the OIHACDB dataset (Off lineIsolatedHandwrittenArabicCharactersDataBase).
+The dataset contains 5600 images of size 128 * 128 pixels each in bmp format.
+Each class contains exactly 200 examples.